Rules and Regulations

 9. Withdrawal from a League: Players must provide valid reasoning for withdrawal.
 No refunds will be given unless we cannot find a league that fits your level.

 10. Finding your Match Schedule: League schedules can be found within the flex league event page under the “Matchups” tab.

 11. Standings: League standings can be found by selecting the “Standings” tab where your matchups are shown on the event page and this will update automatically when your posted score is confirmed.

 12. Match Protests: You can formally submit a match protest here.
 This should be a last resort between you and your opponent.
-Three match protests against a player may result in a ban from participation in future Universal Tennis Flex Leagues.
+Three match protests against a player may result in a ban from participation in future UTR Sports Tennis Flex Leagues.

 1. Scheduling Match Times and Locations: Players are responsible for scheduling their own match times with their opponent at a mutually agreed-upon court location.
 We do not specify home vs. away courts in order to allow players the most flexibility when scheduling their matches.